Pixplicity/EasyPrefs/README.md

 ## Bonus feature: ordered sets

 The default implementation of `getStringSet` on Android **does not preserve the order of the strings in the set**.
-For this purpose, EasyPreferences adds the methods:
+For this purpose, EasyPrefs adds the methods:

     void Prefs.putOrderedStringSet(String key, Set<String> value);